dann4520/vigenere_encoder_decoder/README.md

 If correct keyword is entered decoded message will be returned.
 If incorrect encoded message or keyword is entered jibberish will be returned.

-Encoder will discard any punctiation (i.e. "." "!" "?").
+Encoder and decoder will discard any punctiation (i.e. "." "!" "?").
 In fact it will discard anything entered which is not an alpha chracter or a space(" ").